 For another great walk, start at North Beach, following riverside paths upstream to the Sutter’s Mill replica, then follow Highway 49 for a short distance around the Grange Hall and go across the one-lane bridge that leads across the river toward Coloma Resort.
 For an easy stroll, go right on Bayne Road; the reward here is a fine view of Troublemaker Rapid.
 More ambitious sorts can continue up Bayne Road, which becomes very steep and turns to a narrow chip sealed road after about half a mile.
 If you choose not to turn on Bayne Road, keep going up steep and rugged Mt.
 Murphy Road.
 After about half a mile of steep climbing, you’re rewarded with beautiful views of the town.
 Uphill from here, the views dwindle, but in spring you’ll encounter beautiful fields of wildflowers all the way to the top.
 A trailhead for Dutch Creek Falls awaits you just off Bayne Road just past the end of the campground, in the spring you will enjoy the 3 sets of waterfalls surrounded by wildflowers.

 When exploring the wildlands in and around the valley, keep a few common-sense precautions in mind.
 Dress comfortably and in layers; the weather can change quickly.
-Bring water, hat, sunblock, insect repellent and perhaps a light snack.
+Bring water, a hat, sunblock, insect repellent, and perhaps a light snack.
 And, as in the rest of rural and wilderness California, be aware that mountain lions and rattlesnakes–rarely seen–make this region home, too.
 Travel in groups, watch where you’re stepping, keep track of one another and be alert.

 Most of all, have fun!